A SaaS company emailed this to me recently:

-Instead, you might say: “To get more out of your subscription—complete your profile.
+Instead, you say: “To get more out of your subscription — complete your profile.
 It gives our powerful AI platform the data it needs to personalize your experience.”

 Surveys should work the same way.
 Provide value that’s baked right into the user experience, molded in a way that provides you with valuable insight.

 Let’s compare the traditional survey experience with an example of what I mean.

 Traditionally, a SaaS company would send a survey to customers, say, a month after they complete their onboarding.
 The survey would run the gamut of questions, including staples such as How did you learn about us and Which feature of our product do you find most useful?

 Good questions — but they lose their impact and relevance when you shove them inside a 10-question general survey.

 Here’s how we could drip those questions organically into the customer experience: